rotationsymmetry/rotationsymmetry.github.io/_posts/2015-07-18-neural-network-decision-tree.md

   </tr>
 </table>

-The neural network is leading the decision tree by a healthy margin in all of the simulation scenarios.
-Why?
-The LED signal detection problem is set up to have many parallel logics: The consecutive \\(q\\) "on" LED's can be placed at any location along the line.
+Neural networks are leading decision trees by a healthy margin in terms of prediction error.
+As you expect, the LED signal detection problem is set up to have many parallel logics: The consecutive \\(q\\) "on" LED's can be placed at any location along the line.
 So the decision tree will contains many identical subtrees and those deep at the bottom will have very little data to learn from.

 ## When to Use What
 At this point, you might be tempted to ditch decision trees for good.
 Not so fast!
 Instead, I would probably advocate this strategy: try decision tree first; unless it is has been well established that neural network is better fit for your learning problem.